hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

   --output_val_dir xview_dataset/val_images_rgb_no_neg/
 ```

-## 4. Upload to s3 bucket to support distributed training
+## 4. Upload to S3 bucket to support distributed training

-We will now upload our exported data to a publically accessible S3 bucket.
+We will now upload our exported data to a publically accessible AWS S3 bucket.
 This will enable for a large scale distributed experiment to have access to the dataset without installing the dataset on device.
 View [Determined Documentation](<* https://docs.determined.ai/latest/training/load-model-data.html#streaming-from-object-storage>) and [AWS instructions](<* https://codingsight.com/upload-files-to-aws-s3-with-the-aws-cli/>) to learn how to upload your dataset to an S3 bucket.
 Review the `S3Backend` class in `data.py`

 Once you create an S3 bucket that is publically accessible, here are example commands to upload the preprocessed dataset to S3: